Board of Directors

-Formerly a professor and senior thesis faculty in Parsons’ Masters program in Lighting Design and senior guest lecturer in landscape architecture Masters programs in Versailles and Lille, she regularly serves as an academic and professional lecturer and juror.
+Formerly a teaching professor and senior thesis faculty in Parsons’ Masters program in Lighting Design and senior guest lecturer in landscape architecture Masters programs in Versailles and Lille, she regularly serves as an academic and professional lecturer and juror.
 She is a former education columnist for the IES’s publication LD+A and she has published and lectured internationally on social and critical issues in lighting.